How to Apply Moisturizer: What’s The Best Approach?

 Avoiding risky ingredients takes some research.
 For example, did you know that synthetic fragrances often contain hundreds of harsh chemicals?
 Moreover, the FDA does not require manufacturers to list those chemicals on product labels.

 Fortunately, you can trust that our moisturizer uses none of them.
-It’s mild, all-natural, and vegan.
+It’s mild, cruelty-free, all-natural, and vegan.

 The fact is that all skin types need moisture to heal and stay healthy.
 Achieving glowing skin is a matter of learning how to apply moisturizer effectively.